 Over-the-counter pain medication

-Anti-inflammatory medication such as ibuprofen (Advil) or naproxen (Aleve) can reduce the inflammation in the nerve, relieving symptoms.
+Anti-inflammatory medication such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn) can reduce the inflammation in the nerve, relieving symptoms.

 Heat or ice

-Heat or ice applied over the pinched nerve in 20-minute sessions can help relieve your symptoms.
+Applying heat or ice over the pinched nerve can help relieve your symptoms.
 Be careful not to burn or freeze your skin if your sensation is decreased.

-CTS can be treated with a one-time corticosteroid injection to reduce inflammation and ease the pressure on your nerve.
-It usually only works for about a month.
+CTS can be treated with one or two corticosteroid injections.
+They can help reduce inflammation and ease the pressure on your nerve.

-Surgery to release the pressure on the nerve is routinely used for most nerve compression syndromes.
+Surgery to release pressure on the nerve is routinely performed for most nerve compression syndromes.
 You might be a good candidate for surgery if:

-- symptoms don’t improve after three to six months of conservative therapy
+- your symptoms don’t improve after three to six months of conservative therapy

 Recovery time varies depending on a number of factors, including: